wlillisdev/tasty_tipples/README.md

   - [Googles Keyword planner](assets/readme/google_planner_ireland.png)
   - [Wordtracker.com](assets/readme/whiskey_keywords.png)
   - [And the related searchs section at the bottom of a google search page](assets/readme/related_searches.png)
   - A list of keywords were seleceted to represent the  buyers journey.
-A mixtuer of Keywords with low to high keyword competivtness were picked.
+A mixtuer of long tail and short tail Keywords with low to high keyword competivtness were picked.
   - ![keyword funnel](assets/readme/keyword-funnel-stages.jpg)
   - Onsite SEO will be carried out to optomise product pages & alt tags.
 Due to time constraints it will not be completed in this iteration of the project.
   - Long term off site SEO link building campaigns will also be used to grow organic search traffic.
 This will be completed futuer iterations of the project.